Ravindra-reddy-18/Euler/README.md

 ## 🗂 Structure

-Each problem is placed in its own file or folder and named accordingly, for example:
+Each problem is placed in its own file or folder and named accordingly.